Beijing Capital International Airport: History

-The first International flight to China and Beijing Capital International Airport was of Pakistan International Airlines from Islamabad.
+The first international flight to China and Beijing Capital International Airport was of Pakistan International Airlines from Islamabad.

-In late 1999, to mark the 50th anniversary of the founding of the PRC, the airport experienced a new round of expansion as Terminal 2 opened on 1 November of that year.
-Terminal 1 was then temporarily closed for renovation after the opening of Terminal 2.
-20 September 2004 saw the opening of a renovated Terminal 1, which at that time solely handled China Southern Airlines' domestic and international flights from Beijing.
+In late 1999, to mark the 50th anniversary of the founding of the PRC, the airport underwent a new round of expansion.
+Terminal 2 opened on 1 November of that year and Terminal 1 was temporarily closed for renovation.
+20 September 2004 saw the opening of the renovated Terminal 1 which, at that time, only handled China Southern Airlines' domestic and international flights from Beijing.
 Other airlines' domestic and international flights still operated in Terminal 2.

-Another round of expansion started in 2007.
+More expansion began in 2007.
 A third runway opened on 29 October 2007, to relieve congestion on the other two runways.
-Terminal 3 (T3) was completed in February 2008, in time for the Beijing Olympics.
-This colossal expansion also included a rail link to the city center.
-At its opening, the new Terminal 3 was the largest man-made structure in the world in terms of area covered, and a major landmark representing Beijing as the growing and developing Chinese capital.
+Terminal 3 (T3) was completed in February 2008, in time for the 2008 Beijing Summer Olympics.
+The significant expansion included a rail link to the city center.

+At its opening, the new Terminal 3 was the largest man-made structure in the world in terms of area covered, and a major landmark in the developing Chinese capital.
 The expansion was largely funded by a 30 billion yen loan from Japan and a 500-million-euro (US$625 million) loan from the European Investment Bank (EIB).
-The loan is the largest ever granted by the EIB in Asia; the agreement was signed during the eighth China-EU Summit held in September 2005.
+The loan was the largest ever granted by the EIB in Asia, and the agreement was signed during the eighth China-EU Summit held in September 2005.

-Fresh from hosting the 2008 Summer Olympics and adding its new terminal building, Beijing Capital has overtaken Tokyo Haneda to be the busiest airport in Asia based on scheduled seat capacity.
+Following the 2008 Summer Olympics and the addition of adding the new terminal building, Beijing Capital overtook Tokyo Haneda as the busiest airport in Asia based on scheduled seat capacity.

-Due to limited capacity at Beijing Capital International Airport, plans were set forth for the construction of a new airport in Daxing.
+Due to limited capacity of Beijing Capital International Airport, plans were announced for the construction of a new airport at Daxing.
 The project was given final approval on 13 January 2013.
 Construction began in late 2014 and was completed in 2019.
-The new airport will serve as a hub for SkyTeam alliance airlines (except China Eastern Airlines), while Star Alliance members will stay at Beijing Capital International Airport.
-Hainan Airlines, which accounted for 10% of Beijing Capital International's passenger seat capacity in 2016, but is not part of any major alliance, will stay at the existing capital airport.
+The new Daxing Airport became the Beijing home of China Eastern Airlines, China Southern Airlines, and China United Airlines, while Air China and Hainan Airlines remained at Capital.

 Terminals

 Shuttle buses connect the airport's three terminals.
-Terminal 1 serves the domestic routes of Hainan Airlines and its subsidiaries (while its international, Hong Kong, Macau, and Taiwan flights operate from Terminal 2).
-Terminal 2 serves SkyTeam with the exception of China Airlines, Oneworld member SriLankan Airlines, and also other domestic and international flights.
-Terminal 3, the newest terminal, serves Air China, Star Alliance, Oneworld members with the exception of SriLankan Airlines, plus SkyTeam member China Airlines, and some other domestic and international flights that do not operate from either Terminals 1 or 2.
+Terminal 2 serves Hainan Airlines and SkyTeam with the exception of China Airlines, Oneworld member SriLankan Airlines, and also other domestic and international flights.
+Terminal 3, the newest terminal, serves Air China, Star Alliance, Oneworld members with the exception of SriLankan Airlines, plus SkyTeam member China Airlines, and some other domestic and international flights that do not operate from Terminals 2.